HillaryDanan/abstraction-intelligence/papers/abstraction_developmental_spectrum.md

 **Empirical marker:** Calibrated confidence, error-driven learning strategy adjustment, metacognitive control.
 A system with stage 4 capacity should know what it doesn’t know and adjust its processing accordingly.

+**A critical distinction—origination vs. recognition:** Stage 4 capacity includes not merely the ability to *recognize* or *validate* abstractions when presented, but to *originate* them—to notice that an abstraction is available before it has been articulated.
+A system may possess sophisticated Stage 2-3 capacity for composing and refining abstractions that are supplied to it while lacking the Stage 4 capacity to generate those abstractions de novo.
+This distinction has important implications for understanding human-AI interaction (see Section 4.6).

 -----

 ## 3. Evidence for Stage-Like Progression